1Marc/marcgrabanski.com/src/pages/articles/2014-11-27-30/index.md

 I've been an entrepreneur for about 15 years now.
 I've only had one full time job and that was for less than two years.
 I even wrote a [guide on self-employed software development](http://marcgrabanski.com/self-employed-software-development-guide/).

 In my mid to late twenties I had a dream of recurring revenue solving a lot of my cashflow problems.
 I've done that now.
-I don't think about money day to day even though I probably should since the business still has it's rough parts, but instead I consider the future and what's best for the structure of the business.
--I now think about what's best for my customers and improving the core product.
+I don't think about money day to day even though I probably should since the business still has it's rough parts, but instead I consider the future and what's best for the structure of the business. **I now think about what's best for my customers and improving the core product.**
--

 ### Recurring Revenue is King

 Honestly having customers paying you every month for something has been the most liberating thing ever.
 I've done a lot of things.
 Consulted and made several companies millions of dollars, but the cash was fleeting.

 Now as I contribute to something it just provides more and more value for my customers.
-Building up something big has become an obsession and
--I'm finally feeling like I'm running instead of running in circles.
+Building up something big has become an obsession and **I'm finally feeling like I'm running instead of running in circles.**
--

 Business has growth over 400% last year and I hope to do at least 200% increase next year.
 It's now bigger than even my biggest months running my consulting business.